Xiangyang1984/Gcluster/README.md

 	$ conda install -c bioconda gcluster

-Once installation finished, the absolute paths for mcl, blastp and makeblastdb have been auto-configured well for Gcluster.pl and interested_gene_generation.pl, so uers should be able to run Gcluster.
+Once installation finished, the absolute paths for mcl, blastp and makeblastdb have been auto-configured well for Gcluster.pl and interested_gene_generation.pl, so users should be able to run Gcluster.

 ### **Option-2** Installing the Gcluster from Source Code
 Gcluster is available at https://github.com/xiangyang1984/Gcluster.git.
 Installation Gcluster can be accomplished by downloading the code and then following the steps below.